Christian mass media

-Christian media refers to media that is Christian, or refers to various aspects of mass media which primarily target the Christian demographic.
+Christian mass media refers to mass media that is Christian, or refers to various aspects of mass media which primarily target the Christian demographic.
 As a genre its conventions originated in sermons, literature, and gospel music, and it has been adapted into film, radio, video games, and contemporary music.

 Christian literature

 Christian books, a segment of Christian media which typically communicate the core elements of the Christian faith to non-believers, or publishes books to help develop and inform the beliefs of adherents.
 Examples include Gospel Light, whose focus is on Children's Christian Education, Plough Publishing, Concordia Publishing House and David C. Cook.
 Some traditional Christian publishers are converting to online publishing.
 As evangelical traditions do not have a central authority, publishers and bookstores are de facto gatekeepers of theology.

 Christian literature is a vast and diverse body of writing that includes various genres and forms.
 While the Bible itself is not typically considered literature, it is highly regarded for its literary qualities, especially in the King James Version.
 Christian devotional literature focuses on helping individuals strengthen their faith and relationship with God.

 Christian non-fiction includes theological works, letters, and biblical commentaries, with a long history dating back to early Christian times.
 Allegory has been a prominent literary form, using symbolic stories to convey Christian truths, seen in works like The Divine Comedy and The Pilgrim's Progress.

 Christian fiction, which may not always have explicit Christian themes, became more distinct in recent decades, especially within a conservative Evangelical subculture.
 It is often marketed to Christians and includes works by authors like Tim LaHaye, Frank Peretti, and Francine Rivers.
 The genre has also diversified into niche markets, such as Catholic fiction, Mormon fiction, and Mennonite literature.

 Christian poetry and theatre, including medieval mystery plays and modern evangelical theatre, also contribute to the literary tradition.
 Additionally, Christianity & Literature is a scholarly journal that explores the relationship between literature and Christian thought.

 Notable Christian literary works span from ancient texts like the Bible to modern writings such as The Chronicles of Narnia and The Last Temptation of Christ.
 Many of these works, such as Paradise Lost by John Milton and The Pilgrim's Progress by John Bunyan, have had a lasting impact on literature and culture.